a-meneghini/zotero-semantic-search/README.md

 - **Embedding Model**: `sentence-transformers/all-MiniLM-L6-v2`
 - **Clustering**: HDBSCAN
 - **Keyword Extraction**: TF-IDF
-- **Zotero Integration**: `pyzotero`

 ## How It Works

-1. **Data Retrieval**: The app fetches papers from your Zotero library using the Zotero API.
+1. **Data Retrieval**: The app fetches papers from an export of your Zotero Library.
-2. **Embedding Generation**: Abstracts are converted into embeddings using a lightweight transformer model.
+2. **Embedding Generation**: Abstracts are converted into embeddings using a lightweight transformer model (standard model is all-MiniLM-L6-v2 but you can use any model you prefer).
 3. **Semantic Search**: Users can search for papers by entering a query.
 The app calculates the cosine similarity between the query embedding and paper embeddings to rank results.
 4. **Topic Modeling**: The app clusters papers based on their embeddings and extracts the most relevant keywords for each cluster.
-5. **Progress Tracking**: Progress bars show the status of data retrieval and embedding generation.

 ## Setup Instructions